sergiodxa/remix-utils/README.md

 );
 ```

-This way, you could overwrite the map with a new one on a part of the app.
+This way, you can overwrite the map with a new one for a specific part of your app.
 Note that this provider is optional and a default map will be used if you don't provide one.

 ### Rolling Cookies